Written by Tomas Meskauskas

 Right-click in the screen’s bottom-left corner, select Control Panel.
 In the opened window choose "Uninstall a Program".

-After uninstalling Kozaka scan your computer for any left unwanted components or possible malware infections.
+After uninstalling Kozaka, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 Remove Kozaka from Internet browsers: